cloudant/sync-android/doc/migration.md

 # The `Datastore` has been replaced with the `DocumentStore` class

-The DatastoreManager class has been removed - TODO example of how to get an instance vs previously
+The `DatastoreManager` class has been removed.
+Replace instances of

 ```java
 File path = getApplicationContext().getDir("datastores"); // Android-specific